 Even with Northern Arizona University’s tuition rates already among the lowest in the nation, you may be eligible for additional tuition savings through one of the many discounted tuition programs at NAU.Below are details about NAU’s reduced tuition plans, including:

-NAU honors military personnel by offering Department of Defense Tuition Assistance rates for active duty, reservist, and National Guard students.
+NAU honors military personnel by offering Department of Defense Tuition Assistance rates for military personnel who qualify for the DOD TA rate.
 This means your college tuition rate is set at $250 per credit hour for undergraduate or graduate study—the maximum covered by the DoD.
 Work with your military education office to complete your necessary forms.If you are a veteran with Post-9/11 GI Bill benefits, you’ll be happy to know that, as a public institution, NAU qualifies for full in-state tuition assistance under the bill’s new regulations.For assistance, contact the NAU Office of Military and Veteran Affairs.

-If you are a non-Arizona resident (with an out-of-state address) and are taking all of your NAU courses online, you are eligible for the World Wide University (WWU) tuition program.
+If you are a non-Arizona resident, residing outside Arizona, and are taking all of your NAU courses online, you are eligible for the World Wide University (WWU) tuition program.
 As a WWU student, you only pay 1.5 times in-state tuition instead of the full out-of-state rates.
 That's a savings of more than 35%.

 You can check your WWU eligibility when you enroll in classes via the LOUIE system.NOTE: Reduced tuition is only available for classes taken in Spring and Fall semesters.
 If you reside outside the U.S., please email the Extended Campuses Service Center at email@example.com to learn about WWU eligibility.